lemonwaysas/php-client-directkit-json2/README.md

 2. Read the documentation on [`MoneyInWebInit`] to get an idea how it works.
 Basicly, it will return a token that you will have to combine with the Webkit to get to the payment page.

-3. Once you got to the payment page (via the Webkit) you can use one of the [test cards](http://documentation.lemonway.fr/api-en/introduction/test-environment-and-default-accounts) to finish the payment process.
+3. Once you got to the payment page (via the Webkit) you can use one of the [test card]s to finish the payment process.

 # See also